 4. LiveAgent

-LiveAgent is a customer support SaaS software business can use to provide efficient customer care.
+LiveAgent is a customer support SaaS tool that businesses can use to provide efficient customer care.
 Companies can use LiveAgent to track site visitors and gather insights from chats.

-LiveAgent live chat software web page with a smiling woman in a pink shirt holding a phone and chat conversations on the sides.
+LiveAgent live chat software page with a smiling woman in a pink shirt holding a phone and chat conversations on the sides

 LiveAgent home page